On the Complexity of Quantum States and Circuits from the Orthogonal and Symplectic Groups: Introduction

-{Our motivation for considering these subgroups is to understand whether their associated ensembles can replicate average-case properties typically attributed to Haar-random unitaries.
-As a first step in this direction, we consider the notion of} strong state complexity, which measures the complexity of a state by the distance to the computationally trivial state, the maximally mixed state~\cite{Brand_o_2021}.
-Most pure quantum states, i.e., typical states generated by random unitaries, have exponentially large strong state complexity and therefore are not physical as they can only be produced after an exponentially long time \cite{Poulin_2011}. {Our first result shows that this phenomenon extends past the unitary group: states prepared via random unitaries from all the classical compact and connected groups also exhibit this exponential complexity. }

-\begin{theorem}[Informal] Most states that evolved under unitaries in the classical compact groups have high strong state complexity and are almost orthogonal to each other. \end{theorem}

-We refer to Theorem\ \ref{thm:high_complexity} for a formal statement of this result.
-Our results also extend to $k$-\emph{designs} over the groups, which are ensembles of unitaries whose statistical moments match those of the Haar measure up to the $k$-th moment. {This phenomenon has broad implications:} the complexity of random states plays a key role in modelling quantum chaos~\cite{Balasubramanian_2022}, quantum gravity~\cite{baiguera2025quantumcomplexitygravityquantum} and condensed matter~\cite{Chen_2010}.
-Furthermore, the fact that {most} real states have exponentially large strong state complexity aligns with the result that imaginarity of states cannot be efficiently tested and is therefore not necessary for the generation of pseudorandom quantum states~\cite{prs}, which are states that are indistinguishable for a quantum polynomial-time adversary from random states sampled uniformly from the entire Hilbert space.
+Our motivation for considering these subgroups is to understand whether their associated ensembles can replicate average-case properties typically attributed to Haar-random unitaries.
+As a first step in this direction, we consider the notion of strong state complexity, which measures the complexity of a state by the distance to the computationally trivial state, the maximally mixed state~\cite{Brand_o_2021}.
+Most pure quantum states, i.e., typical states generated by random unitaries, have exponentially large strong state complexity and therefore are not physical as they can only be produced after an exponentially long time \cite{Poulin_2011}.
+Our first result shows that this phenomenon extends past the unitary group: states prepared via random unitaries from all the classical compact and connected groups also exhibit this exponential complexity.
+Moreover, they are geometrically maximally separated.
+We refer to Theorem~\ref{thm:high_complexity} for a formal statement of this result.
+Our results also extend to $k$-designs over the groups.
+Thus, the exponential high complexity of typical states persists even for these structured subgroup ensembles.
+This phenomenon has broad implications: the complexity of random states plays a key role in modelling quantum chaos~\cite{Balasubramanian_2022}, quantum gravity~\cite{baiguera2025quantumcomplexitygravityquantum} and condensed matter~\cite{Chen_2010}.
+Furthermore, the fact that most real states have exponentially large strong state complexity aligns with the result that imaginarity of states cannot be efficiently tested and is therefore not necessary for the generation of pseudorandom quantum states~\cite{prs}, which are states that are indistinguishable for a quantum polynomial-time adversary from random states sampled uniformly from the entire Hilbert space.